mlogan914/sdtm-data-pipeline-aws/README.md

   - Downstream processes (e.g., ECS transformations, Pinnacle21 validation) can refer to Glue tables instead of raw files.

 ### Error Handling & Data Quality

-- `Basic Error Handling`: The pipeline includes basic error handling mechanisms, ensuring that issues are caught and logged for further review.
-Errors are routed to CloudWatch for easy monitoring, and SNS notifications are triggered to alert the team when critical failures occur.
-While this approach is simple, it provides a solid foundation for scaling up error management in future iterations.
+- `Error Handling`: Logs issues in CloudWatch and triggers SNS notifications for critical failures.
+Provides a foundation for scaling error management.

-- `Data Quality Checks`: Supports data validation at ingestion to ensure integrity.
-This includes duplicate detection, missing value checks, and range validation, guaranteeing that the data meets data quality rules before transformation.
-While these checks ensure integrity at a foundational level, the pipeline is designed to be easily customized and expanded for more robust validation checks as needed.
+- `Data Quality Checks`: Supports duplicate detection, missing value checks, and range validation at ingestion, with flexibility for customization and expansion.

-- `Data Anonymization`: The pipeline supports anonymization of sensitive data, ensuring that personally identifiable information (PII) is removed to comply with privacy regulations like HIPAA and GDPR.
+- `Data Anonymization`: Designed to support PII removal to comply with HIPAA and GDPR regulations.

-- `Flexible Output Formats`: Processed datasets are available in CSV, Parquet, and XPT to ensure compatibility with downstream systems and tools.
+- Output Formats: Supports CSV, Parquet, and XPT for broad compatibility.

 ### CI/CD
 - `GitHub Actions`: Implements CI/CD workflows for automated deployment of transformation scripts to AWS ECS.